cado-security/product-help/docs/eula/community-eula.md

 11.	**Miscellaneous.**

 This Agreement does not create any agency or partnership relationship between the parties hereto.
-This Agreement, and any dispute arising out of or in connection with it or its subject matter, whether of a contractual or non-contractual nature, shall be governed by and construed in accordance with the laws of Delaware (if You are located in the United States, or England (if You are located outside of the United States).
-The sole and exclusive jurisdiction and venue for any litigation arising out of this Agreement shall be the courts of Delaware (if You are located in the United States, or England (if You are located outside of the United States).
+This Agreement, and any dispute arising out of or in connection with it or its subject matter, whether of a contractual or non-contractual nature, shall be governed by and construed in accordance with the laws of Delaware (if You are located in the United States), or England (if You are located outside of the United States).
+The sole and exclusive jurisdiction and venue for any litigation arising out of this Agreement shall be the courts of Delaware (if You are located in the United States), or England (if You are located outside of the United States).
 This Agreement constitutes the entire agreement between the parties with respect to the subject matter hereof and supersedes all prior agreements and understandings whether written or oral, express or implied.
 If any provision of this Agreement is held invalid, illegal or unenforceable by a court of competent jurisdiction, such shall not affect any other provision of this Agreement, which shall remain in full force and effect.
 No amendment or alteration of the terms of this Agreement shall be effective unless made in writing and executed by Company.
 A failure or delay in exercising any right in respect to this Agreement will not be presumed to operate as a waiver, and a single or partial exercise of any right will not be presumed to preclude any subsequent or further exercise of that right or the exercise of any other right.